Billie Lourd Leans On Rumored BF Taylor Lautner As She Mourns Mom Carrie Fisher And Grandma Debbie Reynolds

 “This girl is one of the strongest, most fearless individuals I’ve ever met.
 Absolutely beautiful inside and out.
 I’m lucky to know you @praisthelourd.. [heart emoji], me,” Lautner wrote alongside the pic.

 E!
-News reported that Lourd’s other Scream Queens cast members also expressed their support on social media.
+News reports that Lourd’s other Scream Queens cast members also expressed their support on social media.
 This includes heartwarming posts from Glen Powell, Jamie Lee Curtis, John Stamos and Ariana Grande.

 Fisher died last week after having a heart attack during a plane ride from London to Los Angeles.
 The Star Wars actress was only 60 years old when she passed away.
 Simon Hall, a family spokesman, made the heartbreaking announcement on Tuesday.